ccTLD Workshop Samoa: FreeBSD Install

 Now here is your decision matrix:

-- FreeBSD is the only operating system on your machine: choose "Standard".
+- FreeBSD is the only operating system on your machine: you can choose "Standard".

 - You have additional operating systems (Windows) and you wish to be able to start all of them: possibly choose "BootMgr".